Azerbaijani State Oil Fund reveals volume of revenues from ACG project

-The State Oil Fund of Azerbaijan (SOFAZ) received $113.330 billion from the implementation of the project for development of Azeri-Chirag-Guneshli (ACG) block of oil and gas fields in the Azerbaijani sector of the Caspian Sea from early 2001 to June 1, 2015, SOFAZ told Trend.
+The State Oil Fund of Azerbaijan (SOFAZ) received some $114 billion from the implementation of the project for development of Azeri-Chirag-Guneshli (ACG) block of oil and gas fields in the Azerbaijani sector of the Caspian Sea from early 2001 to July 1, 2015, SOFAZ told Trend July 9.

 The contract for development of ACG field was signed in 1994.
 The proven oil reserve of the block nears 1 billion metric tons.

 The shareholders of the project are: BP (operator in the Azeri-Chirag-Guneshli) - 35.78 percent, Chevron - 11.27 percent, Inpex - 10.96 percent, AzACG - 11.65 percent, Statoil - 8.56 percent, Exxon - 8 percent, TPAO - 6.75 percent, Itocu - 4.3 percent and ONGC - 2.72 percent.

 The State Oil Fund was created in 1999 and its assets were equal to $271 million that time.